Share a Map

 - Go to the ArcGIS Online Quick Lessons group.

-- Click the Content tab.
-Click the options button for the RedDeerFacilitiesMapThumbnail and choose Download.
+- Click the Content tab and scroll to RedDeerFacilitiesMapThumbnail, click the more options button and click Download.
 Save the image to a folder on your computer.

 Your colleague created this thumbnail image according to the recommended specifications.
 It's now ready to upload to the item page for your web map.